Scientific-Computing-Lab/gpuFLOPBench/README.md

 ```
 NOTE: This is already done for you if you're using the supplied Dockerfile.

-## Gathering Roofline Data
+## Gathering Profiling Data

 Once all the codes are built, we can start the data collection process.
-We have our own script called `gatherData.py` which can be invoked to gather the roofline benchmarking data of each of the built programs.
+We have our own script called `gatherData.py` which can be invoked to gather the profiling data of each of the built programs.

 ```
-LD_LIBRARY_PATH=/usr/lib/llvm-18/lib:$LD_LIBRARY_PATH DATAPATH=$PWD/src/prna-cuda/data_tables python3 ./gatherData.py --outfile=roofline-data.csv 2>&1 | tee runlog.txt
+LD_LIBRARY_PATH=/usr/lib/llvm-18/lib:$LD_LIBRARY_PATH DATAPATH=$PWD/src/prna-cuda/data_tables python3 ./gatherData.py --outfile=profiling-data.csv 2>&1 | tee runlog.txt
 ```
 NOTE: This command should work out-of-the-box if you built a container using our Dockerfile.